mbilal1111/TKTRdf/README.md

 - All models share identical hyperparameters across representations
 - Graph construction is fully controlled to eliminate confounding factors
 - Event-level splits prevent leakage between training and test sets
+- All experiments use a fixed random seed (42) for reproducibility

 ---